aws-samples/aws-glue-data-catalog-replication-utility/README.md

 # AWS Glue Data Catalog Replication Utility

 This Utility is used to replicate Glue Data Catalog from one AWS account to another AWS account.
-Using this tool, you can replicate Databases, Tables, and Partitions from one source AWS account to one or more target AWS accounts.
+Using this, you can replicate Databases, Tables, and Partitions from one source AWS account to one or more target AWS accounts.
 It uses AWS Glue APIs / AWS SDK for Java and serverless technologies such as AWS Lambda, Amazon SQS, and Amazon SNS.
-The architecture of this solution is shown in the following diagram.
+The architecture of this utility is shown in the following diagram.
 ![Alt](./src/test/resources/Glue_Replication.png)

 ## Build Instructions